PROMETHIA-27/apheleia/README.md

 4. Narcissus: AST roots -> Module Tree
    - Merge all file ASTs together into one module tree, walking the AST to collect all declarations and performing name resolution

+## Other crates:
+- Prism: Generalized helpers related to IR representation and the Database backing the compiler
+- Macro: Macros, mostly related to Prism